hulanbv/module-nest-utilities-client/readme.md

 ## Why?

 <p>
-Fetching data and updating user interfaces is a logic pattern we use all time time in our React apps.
+Fetching data and updating user interfaces is a logic pattern we use all the time in our React apps.
 There are many ways of achieving a likewise pattern, think of simply fetching from `componentDidMount` or using a global state manager like Mobx or Redux.
 However you solve the problem, it will inevitably lead to a considerable amount of boilerplate code which has to be repeated every time data needs to be fetched -- let alone sharing data between multiple components.
 </p>
 <p>
 This package provides a simpler way to manage data from a server (that utilizes <a href="https://www.npmjs.com/package/nest-utilities">nest-utilities</a>), for apps that use <a href="https://www.npmjs.com/package/nest-utilities-client">nest-utilities-client</a>.